Generic Name: sumatriptan succinate

 Dosage Forms and Strengths

-Sumavel Dosepro is a prefilled, single-dose, needle-free subcutaneous delivery system delivering 0.5 mL of sterile solution containing 6 mg sumatriptan (as the succinate salt).
+Sumavel Dosepro is a prefilled, single-dose, needle-free subcutaneous delivery system delivering 0.5 mL of sterile solution containing 4 mg or 6 mg sumatriptan (as the succinate salt).

-Do not use Sumavel Dosepro in patients with ischemic heart disease (e.g. angina pectoris, history of myocardial infarction, or documented silent ischemia), or in patients who have symptoms or findings consistent with ischemic heart disease, coronary artery vasospasm, including Prinzmetal's variant angina or other significant underlying cardiovascular disease. [see Warnings and Precautions (5.1)]
+- Ischemic coronary artery disease (CAD) (angina pectoris, history of myocardial infarction, or documented silent ischemia) or coronary artery vasospasm, including Prinzmetal’s angina [see Warnings and Precautions (5.1)]

 Warnings and Precautions